videosdk-live/videosdk-docs/docs/realtime-communication/rest-api-reference/list-all-meetings.md

 # List Meetings

-You have to call simple API to list meetings.
+Use the following Rest API to list meetings.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';